 Zhen: Family, New Beginnings

 Bring in some mighty elephant imagery in the Zhen area of the home to protect your family.
 Elephants can also bring in the power to kick off new beginnings.

 The wealth area of the feng shui bagua map is also related to royal abundance.
 Elephants in this area may help you receive more abundance and treasures in your life.

-The stability of the elephant symbology can ground your home, offering overall wellness and health for all the inhabitants.
+The stability of the elephant symbology can ground your home, offering overall wellness for all the inhabitants.

 Qian: Helpful People